Guardians vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

-- The Guardians have covered the spread in all of their previous 10 matchups (two of those matchups had a runline.
+- The Guardians have had a spread listed in one of their past 10 matchups and have covered every time.

 Read More About This Game